-Welcome to 2020, where I evaluate whether or not I need something today or can order it off Amazon and wait 2 days for it to be delivered.
-Yes, online shopping has officially taken over even the most non-tech savvy individual with a whopping 90% of people saying they bought something online in the last year.
+Welcome to 2021, where I evaluate whether I need something today or can order it off Amazon and wait 2 days for it to be delivered.
+Yes, online shopping has officially taken over with a whopping 90% of people saying they bought something online in the last year.

 Of course, that’s not all that online shopping is good for.